 ABC123456 that your new network will need for the number switch process.

 You can find more information about this process at Ofcom's text-to-switch page.

 If you've changed your mind after receiving the PAC code and want to stay, just do nothing - it will expire after 30 days and your old contract will continue as normal.

 When you're ready to switch, check the informational materials that came with your new phone for a website link or phone number to initiate the transfer.
 They'll need three things:

 - Temporary number the new SIM had been assigned

-Once this is done your old contract will be cancelled automatically - there's no need to cancel any direct debits or make any further calls to customer service.
+Once this is done your old contract will be cancelled automatically - there's no need to cancel any direct debits or make any calls to customer service.